joe-getcouragenow/shared/doc/README.md

 GetCourageNow.org - A non-profit providing secure, open source, self organising software for Climate Change campaign organisations.

+See the [ARCHITECTURE.md](https://github.com/getcouragenow/shared/tree/master/doc/ARCHITECTURE.md) for information on the architecture on the system.

 See the [DEVELOPMENT.md](https://github.com/getcouragenow/shared/tree/master/doc/DEVELOPMENT.md) for information on developing on the system.

-See the [ARCHITECTURE.md](https://github.com/getcouragenow/shared/tree/master/doc/ARCHITECTURE.md) for information on the architecture on the system.

 See the [DEPLOYMENT.md](https://github.com/getcouragenow/shared/tree/master/doc/DEPLOYMENT.md) for information on deploying the system.

+See the [DEPLOYMENT.md](https://github.com/getcouragenow/shared/tree/master/doc/MODULES.md) for information on the modularity of the system.

 See the [SECURITY.md](https://github.com/getcouragenow/shared/tree/master/doc/SECURITY.md) for information on the security of the system.